 - The variety of customization is huge and phenomenal.

-- Bomber Crew has some decent art style in contrast to other games of this genre.
+- Bomber Crew has some decent art style.

 - The management options are well-balanced in Bomber Crew.